 It’s always our goal to be as honest and transparent as possible with our clients, so we’re sharing this Q&A with various members of the Model Remodel team, to shine some light on this critical topic.
-Read on to learn more about the reason behind rising construction costs and how it could effect your project’s bottom line.
+Understanding the factors that affect remodeling costs will help you determine when it’s the right time for you to start a home project.
+Read on to learn more about the reason behind rising construction costs and how it could affect your project’s bottom line.

 Why are lumber and construction costs skyrocketing?

 Initially, lumber mills braced for a recession by lowering production and easing output.
 Then, COVID-19 quarantining and outbreaks led to further staffing reductions.
 Mills and factories were, and have been, running on limited capacity, which means less product in the marketplace.

 At the same time, supply and demand has been out of balance.
 So many people have been stuck at home dreaming of new use for their spaces.
 Homeowners finally had the time, or saved up enough money by staying in, to ‘press play’ on their home remodeling projects.
 Demand has been unbelievably high.